outlandnish/ext-f1-tv/README.md

 - Volume control in UI is not synced with volume changes from keyboard
 - Mute / volume controls in UI do nothing for Google Cast
 - If video source is cast some time after loading, the token to access the stream expires.
 Click on a different stream and click back for it to load.
-- If the computer used to cast is resumed from sleep during a cast, the stream reloads

 ## FAQ + Troubleshooting

 ### The playback controls aren't responding
-Sometimes the browser doesn't load the page for some odd reason.
-Refresh the page and it should start working again.
+Refresh the page and it should start working again

 ### I've got the extension.
 How do I cast?
 Right click on the video and click 'Cast media to device'